chihong99/assessment/part 2/README.md

   - gRPC services across different clusters in different regions are able to communicate.

 **Security:**
-  - Implementing security best practices, such as RBAC, to protect the cluster and applications.
+  - Implementing security best practices, such as RBAC, security group, to protect the cluster and applications.

 ## Reference